sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

 ## Capacity Constraint
 *Note: Enabled by default in all assets in the [Macro Asset Library](@ref)*

-The capacity constraint ensures that the flow of a commodity through an **edge** of an asset (e.g, power output) does not exceed the nameplate capacity (multiplied by its availability factor).
+The capacity constraint ensures that the **flow** of a commodity through an edge of an asset (e.g, power output) does not exceed the nameplate capacity (multiplied by its availability factor).

-!!! note "Formulation"
+!!! note "Formulation - Assets without unit commitment"
     For unidirectional edges, the constraint takes this form:
     ```math
     \begin{aligned}